bhcleek/ansible-playbooks/roles/aprs-igate/README.md

 # aprs-igate

 The aprs-igate role provides two method for running an igate.
 The first is a listen-only igate that relies on an SDR.
 The other provides a TX igate.
+Fluent-bit and Telegraf are used to ship logs and metrics for observability purposes.

 ## services